QBobWatson/ref-155x/README.md

 This is a description of the included files.
 * `slides*.tex`: Base files for compiling slides.
 * `slides/*`: Slides content.
-* `announcements.tex`: Announcements get compiled into certain slides.
+* `announcements.tex`: Announcements get prepended to the slides.
 * `compile.sh` (also `autogen.py`): Automation for compiling slides.
 * `daily/`: The `compile.sh` script puts its output here.
 * `slides-pdf/*`: Compiled versions of the current reference slides (`class` and `web` modes).